mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Depending on the level of trust given by the group to the Delivery Service, the functional and security guarantees provided by MLS may differ.
+Depending on the level of trust given by the group to the Delivery Service, the functional and privacy guarantees provided by MLS may differ but the Authentication and Confidentiality guarantees remain the same.

 ### Key Storage

-Upon joining the system, each client stores its initial cryptographic key material with the DS.
-This key material represents the initial contribution that will be used in the establishment of the shared group secret.
-This initial keying material is authenticated using the client's identity key.
-Thus, the client stores:
+Upon joining the system, each client stores its initial cryptographic key material with the Delivery Service.
+This key material, called ClientInitKey, advertizes the functional abilities of the Client such as supported protocol versions and extensions and the following cryptographic information:

-* A credential from the Authentication service attesting to the binding between the user and the client's identity key.
+* A credential from the Authentication Service attesting to the binding between the identity and the client's signature key.

-* The client's initial keying material signed with the client's identity key.
+* The client's asymmetric encryption key material signed with the signature key associated with the credential.

 As noted above, users may own multiple clients, each with their own keying material, and thus there may be multiple entries